CRIMAC-WP4-Machine-learning/CRIMAC-annotationtools/README.md

-## Python representation of the
+## Python representation of the data
 A python variable structure for annotations (based on dict?) that is a one to one mapping with the ICES Netcdf4 format is needed.

+Based on discussions 06.01.2021 we should probably plan for two different representations.
+One that is aligned with the data grid, and one that defines the edges of the box that is independent of the data grid.
+For the first the time vector of the data is needed.

 ## Functions
 ### Readers: